gauripowale/dcos-website/src/releases/1.10.0/notes.md

 - New flow to change the `dcos_url` and login.
   The new command to change your cluster URL is `dcos cluster setup <dcos_url>`.
 This change will break any existing tooling that uses the former command.
 Backwards compatibility is slated for a future patch release.

-- Marathon Jenkins Plugin and Marathon-Client.
-  Marathon 1.5, released with DCOS 1.10, made breaking changes to the API around Docker and management of networks.
-This breaking change has not yet been incorporated in the marathon-client, which is used by the marathon jenkins plugin.
-Marathon client and Marathon Jenkins Plugin _will_ work in general, however they will _fail_ to propagate configurations for networks if working with DCOS 1.10 or Marathon 1.5.
-A solution will be provided for the DCOS 1.10 GA release.

 # <a name="known-issues"></a>Known Issues and Limitations